kchia/project-flashcards/README.md

 The `start` command will start two servers concurrently:

 - An API server running on `http://localhost:5000`
-- A React application server running on `http://localhost:5000`
+- A React application running on `http://localhost:3000`

 To stop the servers from running, you can press `Ctrl + C`.